infibrocco/badfmt/README.md

 ## Description

-`vertfmt` is a command-line tool that attempts to format code files written in programming languages with braces and semicolons.
-It makes the code seem like it doesn't have any semicolons or braces but puts them at the very end of the line away from sight.
-It is designed to be a joke formatter and should not be used in production codebases.
+`vertfmt` is a command-line tool that formats code written in programming languages with braces and semicolons (e.g., c/c++/java/javascript/rust/...).
+It shifts all your semicolons and braces to the very end of the line away from sight.
+It is designed to be used in less serious codebases.

 ## Installation